maudeve-it/ILI9XXX-XPT2046-STM32/3B-DIRECT/README.md

 ##### using library functions in your projects

-passing the test, the display and the library is fully integrated in your software (how is the performance?).
+Passing the test, display and the library are fully integrated in your software.
 Now you can use the library as per your needs: